dialoa/imagify/README.md

 CI tests run on the [pandoc/latex][https://hub.docker.com/r/pandoc/latex] Docker image.
-The [Dockerfile](.tools/Dockerfile) installs two LaTeX packages not included in that image and needs to point out the the same version of TeXLive.
+The [Dockerfile](.tools/Dockerfile) installs two LaTeX packages not included from the current TeXLive repository at [https://mirror.ctan.org/systems/texlive/tlnet](CTAN).
+If the pandoc/latex Docker image is not yet updated to the latest TeXLive version, the Dockerfile should point to a suitable TexLive repository archive.

 Issues and contributing
 ------------------------------------------------------------------